vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 ## Governance Risk

 USDD is not controlled via decentralized governance.
-The stability mechanisms not even permissionless.
+The stability mechanisms are not even permissionless.
 As eluded above, the TDR fully controls the issuance of USDD.

 Everything else is handled by an unknown team.
 There’s no public information that points to the team behind USDD.
 Contacting them via Discord and email did not result in further insights.
 Hence, it can only be assumed that the team consists of Tron developers.
-And given Justin Suns’ communication, it is very likely that he’s also deeply involved.
+And given Justin Sun's communication, it is very likely that he’s also deeply involved.

 In summary, USDD's well-being is fully dependent on an anon team, Justin Sun, and the seven TDR members.
-Plus the 27 [super representatives](https://developers.tron.network/docs/super-representatives) that make up the Tron validators (i.e. block producers of the Tron blockchain).

 # Conclusion

 After an initial growth phase, adoption has slowed down, and USDD is still struggling with problems from its bumpy start.

-USDD does not inspire confidence in terms of its stability mechanisms.
-Large sums of money are transferred, without notice, followed by a [Twitter](https://twitter.com/trondaoreserve) announcement stating that it was done to “protect the crypto market”.
-However, most measures don’t directly impact the price.
-The strategy seems to revolve around making grand, symbolic gestures that assuage market participants, rather than directly expending the TDR's own reserves (e.g. BTC, USDT, USDC).
+The operation of USDD involves strong trust assumptions in the Tron DAO Reserve to execute its stability mechanisms.
+Misleading or patently false marketing claims about the project's decentralization are commonplace and downplay the custody risk inherent in its design.
+The stability strategy seems to favor making grand, symbolic gestures that restore confidence among market participants, rather than directly expending the TDR's own reserves (e.g. BTC, USDT, USDC) in support of the peg.

 There are no attempts to decentralize any components.
-After over nine months of existence, the project is still centrally steered by an unknown team.
-There are no decentralized and permissionless elements, despite marketing claims to the contrary.
+After over nine months of existence, the project is still centrally controlled by an unknown team.
+The only decentralized and permissionless element is the PSM, which is only useful if USDD experiences an upside depeg.

 On a positive note, from a technical perspective, it appears that the team takes security seriously.
 The project underwent relevant measures to reduce the risks of a hack.
 All audit reports are public and there were no issues of high severity found.

 In summary, potential concerns regarding USDD are mostly based on governance rather than technical issues.
-A long list of red flags include the intransparent project operations, anon team, control by a whitelisted group of institutional insiders, false advertising, non-diversified collateral, and 6-month long struggle with the peg.
+A long list of red flags include the intransparent project operations, anon team, control by a whitelisted group of institutional insiders, false advertising, non-diversified collateral, and a 6-month long struggle with the peg.

 # Resources